openhab/org.openhab.binding.zwave/doc/hank/hkzwso03_0_0.md

 ### Parameter 24: On/Off Status Change Notifications

 On/Off Status Change Notifications
-Your Smart Plug will automatically send a notification to the controller and other associated devices if its status changes from on to off or the other way round.

-Choose when you want it to send the report.This is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
+<p&gtYour Smart Plug will automatically send a notification to the controller and other associated devices if its status changes from on to off or the other way round.</p&gt <p&gtChoose when you want it to send the report.</p&gtThis is an advanced parameter and will therefore not show in the user interface without entering advanced mode.
 The following option values may be configured -:

 | Value  | Description |